 Mr. Maclay: This is insane.
 You people have no right to interfere with Tara's affairs.
 We are her blood kin!
 Who the hell are you?Conveniently an Orphan will pick up extremely loyal companions along the way.
 Sometimes, these relationships are forged through the fire of conflict, but with Families of Choice, it's a bit different.
 Members of a Chosen Family mourn the lack of family in their lives and decide to build one of their own out of people they care for and who care for them in turn.
 As in Real Life, this is most common when something has happened to these characters to isolate them from blood relatives—perhaps they were thrown out of their home for being gay, or maybe they have a supernatural secret they can’t share with their parents.
 They might have survived all their family members or they could just have a bad home life in general.
 To fill the vacant roles in their lives, some characters build their own families with people they choose to care about.
 Some common examples of Family of Choice include an adult meeting the future heroes as children and deciding to be the Parental Substitute that they need, children who grow up together without family of their own and claim each other as brother and sister, or an adult friend of a single parent that takes it upon himself to always be there for the main characters and thus becomes an Honorary Uncle.
 Adopted and blended families, however, are not examples of this trope because they do have legal status as family.
 Examples of this trope must describe not just the nature of the relationship but how, when, or why the characters came to feel this way about each other.
 Remember, if they came to think of each other as True Companions because the plot has brought them closer together, its more likely to be Fire-Forged Friends, Band of Brothers, or just True Companions than this trope.
 Subtrope of True Companions.
 Compare/contrast with No Blood Ties and Thicker Than Water.
 Hint: If an example includes the words "in the end" then it's more likely Fire-Forged Friends than this trope (which is about characters forming a family in the beginning, before all that plot stuff happens).
+See also Friends Are Chosen, Family Aren't, which involves stressful family relationships which arise because a character can't choose who they are actually related to by blood.
+In complex cases, however, the two tropes can overlap; if things get difficult with a Family of Choice, the character can't just dump them, because they're now "family" — so that relationship becomes stressful.

 open/close all folders